verbb/formie/docs/guides/templating-theming/add-floating-labels-to-your-form-fields.md

 After installing the module, edit any field in the form builder and choose **Floating** as the label position.

-## Add the floating label to the field template
+## Add the Floating Label to the Field Template

 Formie's default `field.html` renders labels above, left, right, and below the control — but not floating.
 Add a **field.html** override in your Form Template directory (see [Template Overrides](/theming/template-overrides)):